Shaun3180/ParkingServicesMonitor/README.md

 * Install OpenCV (for handling haar cascades): pip install opencv-python
 * Install Twilio (for sending me a text) using: pip install twilio
 * Install Paramiko (for uploading files using SFTP) using: pip install paramiko.
 While attempting to install paramiko, I received the following error: "Failed to build wheel for bcrypt", which I solved using sudo pip install -U "bcrypt<4.0.0", as per https://github.com/adriankumpf/teslamate/discussions/2881
-* As per https://raspberrypi-guide.github.io/programming/run-script-on-boot#using-rclocal, edited crontab -e to make sure my identify-car python script runs on boot and logs errors to a log.log file: @reboot python /path/to/file.py >> /path/to/log.log 2>&1
+* Edited crontab -e to make sure my identify-car python script runs on boot (see screenshot below) and logs errors to a log.log file: @reboot python /path/to/file.py >> /path/to/log.log 2>&1
 * Most importantly, I used the free Windows app, "[CASCADE TRAINER GUI](https://amin-ahmadi.com/cascade-trainer-gui/)" in order to train my model.
-You can use the following python to obtain a sample video:
+You can use the following python script to obtain a sample 30 minute video from which you can create still images to create your Haar classifier:

 save-video.py: